 How To Start A 501c7 Social Club

 Given below are the steps to start a 501c7 social club.

 - The first step in starting a 501c7 social club is to organize a board of directors.
 The selected people must be passionate about the club and willing to devote their time and energy to it.
 The board members should include a president/chair, secretary, and treasurer.
 A registered agent should also be selected for receiving service of process on behalf of the club in the rare case your club gets sued in the future.

-- The membership base of the club should be determined depending upon the services your club provides.
-The members can be school students, neighbors or young adults.
+- The club’s membership base should be determined depending upon the services your club provides.
+The members can be school students, neighbors, or young adults.

 - The board of directors should work on creating the bylaws and articles of incorporation.
-Hiring a lawyer who specializes in nonprofits will be very helpful since he will know the legal requirements of your state.
-He will also help you fill out the IRS Form 1024 which is the application for recognition of exemption.
+Hiring a lawyer who specializes in nonprofits will be very helpful since he will know your state’s legal requirements.
+He will also help you fill out the IRS Form 1024, the application for exemption recognition.

 - Once your club is established, the next step is to fill out IRS Form 1024.
-This form is 22 pages long but some sections can be avoided for 501c7 organizations.
-In the form, you will need to mention information like your club’s activities, list the names of board members, financial data, budgets for projects along other relevant information.
+This form is 22 pages long, but some sections can be avoided for 501c7 organizations.
+In the form, you will need to mention your club’s activities, list the names of board members, financial data, budgets for projects, and other relevant information.

 - You will also have to fill the IRS Form 990 to ensure ongoing compliance for your 501c7 social club.
 This should be done on an annual basis.
 Failure to file a Form 990 for three consecutive years will result in invalidation of your club’s exemption status.